St Augustine Alligator Farm779 Votes Currently Open

 The Alligator Farm strives to inspire appreciation and understanding of crocodilians and all other wildlife in the souls of all the guests.
 Crocodile Crossing is the Alligator Farm’s zip-line, a new attraction opened in 2011.
 People zip over the entire park, literally seeing live crocodilians, lemurs and tropical birds from a new outlook.

-St Augustine Alligator Farm Information
+St Augustine Alligator Farm Travel Tips

 - Fully laced closed shoes must be worn and a valid ID is required.